How to gain weight best: Tips for a healthy and effective approach

 • Train 2-4 times per week: This can help you increase muscle mass, which contributes to healthy weight gain.

-• Increase the intensity: Start with compound exercises such as squats, deadlifts, bench presses, and rows that target multiple muscle groups.
+• Increase intensity: Start with compound exercises like squats, deadlifts, bench presses, and rows that engage multiple muscle groups.

-• Eat after training: After strength training, your body is in the recovery phase.
+• Eat after training: After strength training, your body is in recovery mode.
 Eat a meal with proteins and carbohydrates to support muscle growth.

 5. Ensure sufficient sleep and recovery

-Sleep is crucial for recovery, not only from training but also for the overall well-being of your body.
-During sleep, muscle recovery and growth occur, and your metabolism is regulated.
+Sleep is crucial for recovery, not only from workouts but also for your body's overall well-being.
+During sleep, muscle repair and growth occur, and your metabolism is regulated.

 • Try to get 7-9 hours of sleep per night.

 • Limit stress: Too much stress can disrupt hormone balance and make it harder to gain weight.
-Try techniques such as meditation, yoga, or breathing exercises to reduce stress.
+Try techniques like meditation, yoga, or breathing exercises to reduce stress.

-"In addition to food, you can also get calories from drinks.
+Besides food, you can also get calories from drinks.
 This can help increase your calorie intake without feeling full after every meal.
-Think of:"
+Think of:

-• Smoothies: Make smoothies with fruit, vegetables, full yogurt, nut butter, oats, and optionally a scoop of protein powder.
+• Smoothies: Make smoothies with fruit, vegetables, full-fat yogurt, nut butter, oats, and optionally a scoop of protein powder.

 • Milk: Milk is an excellent source of proteins and fats.
-It can help to easily increase your calorie intake.
+It can help increase your calorie intake easily.

 • 100% fruit juice: Choose fruit juice without added sugar for extra calories and vitamin intake.